 The Silent Witness Program at McNeese serves as a way from individuals to anonymously report information about on-campus crimes, incidences, suspicious behavior, or security threats to the McNeese Police or another law enforcement agency.
 This program is not intended for reporting emergencies or currently in-progress crimes, but helps the McNeese Police gain knowledge in a timely manner regarding security or safety matters that could impact the campus community.

-Anonymity is guaranteed.
-No personal information is collected with the Silent Witness Program information unless it is voluntarily provided by the reporting party.
+No personal information is collected with the Silent Witness Program unless it is voluntarily provided by the reporting party.
 If you would like follow-up contact by the University Police you may include your name, address, phone/cell information and/or email address, but this information is not required.
-Crimes reported through this program are reviewed and investigated by the University Police Officers and Investigators.
-All information submitted through this program is confidential, as outlined in state law and/or university policy.
+If you provide no contact information, then the police department will not be able to respond to your communication.

 McNeese State University expects and encourages students to demonstrate a reasonable concern for their own welfare.
 This is particularly true in the areas of self-harm and harm to others.
 Reports that are submitted regarding student or staff behavior or other concerns will be reviewed by a panel of interdisciplinary campus professionals.
 The panel will make assessments and determine appropriate actions depending on the scope of the information or nature of an incident.

 This program is not designed to report emergencies, or a crime in-progress.
-You may report your information online anonymously by clicking the link below:
+You may report your information online anonymously by clicking the link below.